Helping kids survive a (very public) divorce

 The system is a set of rules on how the ex-couple is going to get through their divorce, while continuing to keep the needs of their six children paramount, said Rozen.
 "I always say to people it's like playing a sport.
 When the players enter the field, they need to know the rules of the game.
 If they're not clear about the rules of the game, it's going to be a bad game."

-One of the rules of the game has to be Jolie and Pitt refraining from disparaging the other in front of the children, said Saltz, host of a new podcast "The Power of Different," which focuses on the psychological and hard-wiring connection between mental health and learning challenges.
+One of the rules of the game has to be Jolie and Pitt refraining from disparaging the other in front of the children, said Saltz, host of a new podcast "The Power of Different," which focuses on the psychological and hard-wiring connection between mental health and learning challenges and extraordinary ability.

 "It's not undermining the child's respect, trying to get them to take sides in any sort of way, using them as a weapon or a tool to maneuver the situation," said Saltz, who's also author of "Anatomy of a Secret Life: The Psychology of Living a Lie."

-A mediator that works outside the court system might be the best way for a divorcing couple to find a way to work together while also keeping the details of their break up private, said Rozen.
+A mediator that works outside the court system might be the best way for a divorcing couple to find a way to work together while also keeping the details of their break-up private, said Rozen.

 "Even in very high-profile divorces, the content of their mediation is completely confidential.
 So the best way to protect privacy is to choose mediation, actually.
 That means that their kids also cannot have access to the records even years from now," she said.